-For more than 25 years, Women for Women International has invested in the power of women survivors of war and conflict to transform our world.
+For 30 years, Women for Women International has invested in the power of women survivors of war and conflict to transform our world.

 Through the Stronger Women, Stronger Nations Program, women break the isolation of war, conflict, and gender discrimination to realize their own power.
 As they form connections in class, women learn to save, build businesses, understand their rights, improve their health, and change societal rules.
 They pass this knowledge on to their families and communities — creating a ripple effect for generations.